uscensusbureau/fismatic/parser.md

    python run.py <path>
    ```

 The `path` can be a specific file, or a directory.
-Outputs one matrix of difference measures between all control implementation narratives per input file under `out/`, as well as per-file stats at `out/all.csv`.
+Outputs one matrix of difference measures between all control implementation narratives per input file under `out/`.

 ## Notebook